 For a great All Saints Day reading from St. Bernard of Clairvaux, click here

-This post on holiness and sanctity as the perfection of faith, hope, and love is offered as a reflection on the scripture readings for November 1, the Solemnity of All Saints Day (Revelation 7:2-14; Psalm 24; I John 3:1-3; Matthew 5:1-12).
+This post focuses on holiness and sanctity as the perfection of faith, hope, and love.
+It serves as a reflection on the scripture readings for November 1, the Solemnity of All Saints Day (Revelation 7:2-14; Psalm 24; I John 3:1-3; Matthew 5:1-12).